DoggySmooth/smaef/README.md

 Files creation

 All the tools are included in this package token from github.
 A file with an name with the SHA256 of the analised file and a plim extension can be pasted in the root of this project.
-Executing "make" automatically takes the .plim extension from the "plims" folder and generate all the data.
+Executing "python3 run.py 'plimFile'" automatically  generate all the data.
 The output directory paste the result of the above explained features.

-Graph Generation

-In the directory "bin" there is the python script called generateGraph.py Run ./generateGraph.py jsonfile         to generate the graph of the .json file.

 Merging

-In the directory "bin" there is the python script called xmlMerger.py.
+In the directory "met/scripts/" there is the python script called xmlMerger.py.
-Run ./xmlMerger.py firstXMLfile secondXMLfile	to generate the merged XML.
+Run ./xmlMerger.py 'firstXMLfile' 'secondXMLfile'	to generate the merged XML.